An Examination of Internet Browsers

 Just a Pause

-Firefox was great, it isn't any more.
+In the beginning Firefox was great.
+It isn't any more.
 It has been so tweaked, it's like one of those Hollywood plastic surgery freaks whose face can scare even large children.

 So what do I use?

-So far, I have found it lightening fast, it doesn't crash, it doesn't load you with all kinds of crap, it just works.
-No frills.
+It is fast, it doesn't crash, doesn't load all kinds of crap, it just works.
+And has all kind of built in Ad blocks.

-Sure I know it's the wallflower of the dance, and no one has ever heard of it.
-So it isn't going to attract many hackers or crackers.
+It is a wallflower at the dance, so isn't going to attract many hackers or crackers.